tony-shifflett/lessonOne/README.md

 * What meaning does this tag have?
 Similarly, how might you use it?
 * What is the difference between a block and an inline element?

-While there are over 100 HTML tags, you only need a handfull to build a semantic HTML page.
+While there are over 100 HTML tags, you only need a handful to build a semantic HTML page.
 Don't worry about memorizing any of these (unless you want to).
 Instead, learn them as you go!